 The sooner a mesothelioma diagnosis is reached and treatment is begun, the higher the success rate, but most cases are not discovered until the cancer is too far advanced.

 Companies knew of the risks of asbestos for decades, but continued allowing their employees to be exposed to the cancer-causing agent.
 Roughly 27.5 million Americans were exposed to asbestos between 1940 and 1979, despite reports documenting the health hazard as early as the 1930s.
 Take a look at more statistics concerning mesothelioma and asbestos.

 Thousands of mesothelioma lawsuits have since been filed against companies that failed to warn their employees of the risk, making asbestos cases the most expensive mass tort in the nation’s history.

-Workers With Mesothelioma May Qualify to File a Lawsuit
+➢ Mesothelioma or Asbestos Patients May Qualify to File a Lawsuit

 If you or a loved one have been diagnosed with mesothelioma cancer due to asbestos exposure, you may be eligible to take legal action against the asbestos manufacturers whose products caused the illness.
 The first step in taking legal action is to speak with an experienced attorney who can guide you through the process of filing a case.